angelogeminiani/vanilla.websocket/client/readme.md

 Vanilla.Websocket emits some events:
 * on_error: When an error occurred in connection.
 Usually because endpoint is not responding.
 * on_message: When message was sent to client.
 Usually this event is handled to receive server messages.
+* on_open: Connection opened
 * on_close: Connection closed

+## Properties
+* isConnected: Boolean value that is tru when client is connected.